mdn/content/files/en-us/web/css/anchor/index.md

 The `anchor()` function enables positioning an element relative to the edges of an anchor element.
 It is a valid value for each of the inset properties.
 When used, the function sets the inset position value as an absolute distance relative to the anchor element by defining the anchor element, the side of the anchor element the positioned element is being positioned relative to, and the distance from that side.

-If the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property) and it has inset properties with `anchor()` values set on it, the inset properties have no effect.
-The element is positioned as if no inset values are set.
+If the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property) and it has inset properties with `anchor()` values set on it, the fallback value is used if one is available.
+If no fallback is available, the inset properties have no effect.
+For example, if `top: anchor(bottom, 50px)` were specified on the positioned element but no anchor was associated with it, the fallback value would be used, so `top` would get a computed value of `50px`.

 For {{glossary("physical properties", "physical")}} inset values, the anchor side you position the positioned element relative to has to be along the same axis as the inset value being set.
 For example, `top: anchor(left)` is invalid.
 If `top: anchor(left, 50px)` were specified, the fallback value would be used, so `top` would get a computed value of `50px`.

 For detailed information on anchor features and usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide.